GuidesProduct development

 Wireframes are terrific for initial concepts and determining the overarching layout of a product.
 However, they’re limited when it comes to the details.

 Wireframes won't help clients see how their branding fits the design or how it might look with all the finishing touches.
-You’ll determine these details later, particularly in the prototyping phase.
+You’ll determine these details later, particularly in the phase.

 What is a prototype?